 Violations of United States federal criminal laws are prosecuted in federal court.
-Federal crimes are investigated by federal agencies such as the FBI, CIA, DEA, IRS, SEC, or ATF.
+Federal agencies such as the FBI, CIA, DEA, IRS, SEC, and ATF investigate federal crimes.

-These cases are prosecuted by the Department of Justice, meaning that a trial for a violation of federal laws can be a particularly frightening and intimidating experience.
+The Department of Justice prosecutes these cases, meaning that a trial for a violation of federal laws can be a particularly frightening and intimidating experience.
 The prosecutors and law enforcement agencies in federal cases have almost unlimited resources and smaller caseloads than their counterparts on the state levels.

 Federal investigations are high-level and usually conducted months before formal charges are filed.

-Federal law enforcement officials are highly trained to handle specific crimes, which is why it’s important to have competent and aggressive legal representation to protect your rights and interests during this stressful time.
+Federal law enforcement officials are highly trained to handle specific crimes.
+This makes it important to have competent and aggressive legal representation to protect your rights and interests during this stressful time.